RISE-UNIBAS/clean-code/course/github/getting_started.md

 # Getting started with GitHub

+Instructions on what you need to do to follow the coursework.

 ## Configure your GitHub Pro account

 There is [difference in functionality](https://docs.github.com/en/get-started/learning-about-github/githubs-plans) between GitHub Free and GitHub Pro accounts.
 For example, GitHub Free accounts cannot use GitHub pages.